plblum/jivs/planning/ModelRules Design for Configuration.md

 The key types are:

-* `IRules` - interface
+* `IValueHostRules` - interface
-* `RulesBase` - abstract base implementing IRules
+* `ValueHostRulesBase` - abstract base implementing IValueHostRules
-* `ModelRulesBase` - abstract base subclassing RulesBase specifically targetting business logic model rules
+* `ValueHostRulesBase` - abstract base subclassing ValueHostRulesBase specifically targetting business logic model rules
-* `FormRulesBase` - abstract base subclassing RulesBase specifically targetting Forms that do not have an associated Model.
+* `FormRulesBase` - abstract base subclassing ValueHostRulesBase specifically targetting Forms that do not have an associated Model.
 * `IAdaptModelRulesToForm` - Interface used by Form developers who subclass from a ModelRules class to adapt it to their form.

-The IRules public entry point is:
+The IValueHostRules public entry point is:

 * `configure()`